 The City is an active partner in Santa Maria/Santa Barbara County Continuum of Care (CoC) by having a staff person appointed to the CoC's governance board.
-The City also provides General Funds to help support Home for Good, the Santa Barbara County Coordinated Entry System coordinating agency.

-The City, led by the County and other members of the CoC and Home for Good has participated in the second phase of a collective planning process to address homelessness throughout the County.
+The City, led by the County and other members of the CoC are collaborating to achieve the goals outlined in the Countywide Community Action Plan to Address Homelessness.
 This effort reflects the strong network of partners-including local governments-working toward the common goal of addressing challenges for people experiencing homelessness.
 Key strategies identified include: